[Portrait] Benjamin Derhy Kurtz, Doctor and A.T.E.R in Information-Communication

 What advice would you give to students who want to do research?

 I would repeat to you, as advice and method for any presentation and for any work, including research work, this sentence that my thesis director told me once, and that I have never forgotten: you can say whatever you want, as long as you can justify it!
-It is both emancipatory, since it frees you from any straitjacket: even if someone disagrees with you, they will have to recognise the soundness of the reasoning presented, and self-regulatory, since if you cannot find a tangible justification for your decision or analysis, then there is an inherent problem with it, and it is therefore not valid.
+It is both emancipatory, since it frees you from any straitjacket: even if a person does not agree with you, he or she will have to recognise the soundness of the reasoning presented, and self-regulatory, since if you cannot find a tangible justification for your decision or analysis, there is an inherent problem with it, and it is therefore not valid.

 Which object or image from your research best illustrates you?